samuelstevens/sentence-editing-interpretability/README.md

 # An Investigation of Language Model Interpretability via Sentence Editing

-This is the repo with code for reproducing results from "An Investigation of Language Model Interpretability via Sentence Editing".
+This is the repo with code for reproducing results from "An Investigation of Language Model Interpretability via Sentence Editing" ([Arxiv link](https://arxiv.org/abs/2011.14039))

 ## Data